carmen-speer/Recursive-Information-Container-Dynamics/README.md

   new downside-only entropy measure has swung too far the other direction for these two, suppressing a real signal it used to (over)detect, is now the open question, not yet resolved either way.
+  **Plan to resolve Clemson and West Virginia (not yet executed):** two checks, in order, using diagnostics already in this repo rather than new tooling.
+First, rule out MCMC non-convergence as a confound — every run at the production 300-draw/300-tune settings has shown real rhat > 1.01 and low-ESS warnings, and `diagnose_window_mismatch.py` already exists for exactly this: re-run Clemson and West Virginia through `compute_features_for_institution()` at higher precision (more draws/tune, higher `target_accept`) and check whether their `frac_high_entropy` value holds or moves — if it moves substantially, the `stable` calls were a convergence artifact, not a fix outcome.
+  Second, if convergence isn't the cause, use `diagnose_feature_values.py` to compare their full 8-feature vectors against the validated panel's real closures with a similar profile, to see whether their documented distress (Clemson's rising liabilities, West Virginia's 2023 crisis) shows up in any of the other seven features even though `frac_high_entropy` no longer flags it.
+If it does, the downside-only construction itself needs a further correction.
+If it doesn't — if their real distress simply isn't legible to any of these eight features, the way Buffalo's isn't (see below) — that is itself the answer, and gets documented as such rather than forced into a fix that doesn't exist yet.
   UCF (83.4%, down from 95.4%) and FSU (57.1%, down from 87.1%) are
   still `high_risk` but meaningfully lower than before the fix — partial movement that hasn't been explained yet.
 Cal State Long Beach (95.8%)